nssharmaofficial/leetcode_solutions/README.md

 #### The problem

-Given an integer aray nums, return true if any value appears at least twice in the array, and return false if every element is distinct.
+Given an integer aray `nums`, return `true` if any value appears at least twice in the array, and return `false` if every element is distinct.

 #### Brute force

-- time complexity: `O(n**2)`
+- time complexity: `O(n**2)` - nested loops iterating through the array
+- space complexity: `O(1)` - constant space, no additional data structures used.

 ```python
 class Solution: